 - 1. Duties and responsibilities of the Speaker are: - a.
 To serve as: - i.
-Presiding Officer for legislative meetings. - ii.
-Chair of the Committee on Accountability & Ethics.
+Voting member of the SGA/SEE Working Group.

-- iii.
-Voting member of the SGA/SEE Working Group. - b.
-The Speaker shall not represent any legislative constituency, but shall retain voting power to break ties only. - c.
-When an elected legislator becomes the Speaker, they shall instantly resign from their legislative seat and the legislative seat shall remain vacant until appointment. - d.
-To represent the Legislature on the Executive Board. - e.
-To participate in all interviews concerning legislative appointments. - f.
-To appoint: - i.
-The Parliamentarian, in conjunction with the President, subject to confirmation by the Legislature. - ii.
-The Legislative Secretary, subject to confirmation by the Legislature. - iii.
-To appoint other suitable candidates for various assistance roles in the Legislature. - g.
-To distribute the agenda for each regularly scheduled legislative meeting by 11:59 pm the Monday prior to each regularly scheduled legislative meeting. - h.
-To notify all SGA members of meeting purposes, dates, times, and locations. - i.
-To call a special legislative meeting at any time they deem necessary, or whenever petitioned by two-thirds of representatives. - j.
-To organize and conduct an educational retreat and training session in conjunction with the President, SGA Advisor, Speaker Pro-Tempore, and Coordinator of Recruitment and Retention. - k.
-To maintain, in conjunction with the Speaker Pro Tempore, Parliamentarian, and Legislative Secretary, accurate and detailed archives of legislative meetings. - 1.
-To collaborate with the Executive branch to submit a joint report at the end of each semester detailing the work of the Executive and Legislative branches. - m.
-To submit Legislation on behalf of the Administration when asked to do so by the President or the 2/3 of the Executive board. - n.
-To reserve rooms for General Body Meetings of the following legislative session. - 4.
+- b.
+When an elected legislator becomes the Speaker, they shall instantly resign from their legislative seat and the legislative seat shall remain vacant until appointment. - c.
+To represent the Legislature on the Executive Board. - d.
+To participate in all interviews concerning legislative appointments. - e.
+To notify all SGA members of meeting purposes, dates, times, and locations. - f.
+To organize and conduct an educational retreat and training session in conjunction with the President, SGA Advisor, Executive Vice President, Speaker Pro Tempore, and Coordinator of Recruitment and Retention. - g.
+To maintain, in conjunction with the Speaker Pro Tempore, Parliamentarian, Executive Vice President and Legislative Secretary accurate and detailed archives of legislative meetings. - h.
+To submit Legislation on behalf of the Administration when asked to do so by the President or the $\frac{2}{3}$ of the Executive board. - i.
+To reserve rooms for General Body Meetings of the following legislative session. - j.
+To distribute the agenda for each regularly scheduled legislative meeting by 11:59 pm the Monday prior to each regularly scheduled legislative meeting. - k.
+To notify all SGA members of meeting purposes, dates, times, and locations. - 4.
 The selection process for the Speaker of the Legislature shall occur as follows: - a.
 The Speaker of the Legislature shall be a Representative elected by simple majority vote during the first meeting of each term. - b.
-The Speaker and President of the prior administration shall co-chair the meeting prior to the election of the new Speaker. - c.
-Should the prior Speaker be seeking an elected Legislative Leadership position in the new administration, the meeting shall be chaired by the former President or their designee. - d.
-An election for Speaker may be held at any time; however, a motion to call a new election requires a two-thirds majority vote of the Legislature. - 5.
-In the event that the Speaker vacates the office, the Speaker Pro Tempore shall assume the Speakership for the election. - a.
-If the Speaker Pro Tempore seeks the position of Speaker, the Student Body President shall serve as Presiding Officer.
+An election for Speaker may be held at any time; however, a motion to call a new election requires a two-thirds majority vote of the Legislature.